globaltrashchic/Summative-Presentation/README.md

 Eye Bombing was our lesson's first group project.
 This was a task for us to take photographs of faces in unusual places.
 Having different ways of seeing and looking before creating in design.
 One thing I have learned from this project is the ability to look at what surrounds you and see the possibilities for how things can be framed.
 At the very least, they can transform the ugliest and most soulless places into things of beauty and humor.
 I decided to take a stroll to Portobello Market on my weekend to get some of the shots that I need.

-### Man Made Lamp which I found in a shop at the Portobello market.
+### 1. Man Made Lamp which I found in a shop at the Portobello market.

 ![Lamp](https://github.com/globaltrashchic/eyesbombing/blob/master/image.jpg)

-### Carpark Paying Machine
+### 2. Carpark Paying Machine

 ![Paying Machine](https://github.com/globaltrashchic/eyesbombing/blob/master/unnamed-02.jpg)

-### Street Art Drawing
+### 3. Street Art Drawing

 ![Street Art](https://github.com/globaltrashchic/eyesbombing/blob/master/unnamed-03.jpg)

-### Someone's house along Portobello Road
+### 4. Someone's house along Portobello Road

 ![House](https://github.com/globaltrashchic/eyesbombing/blob/master/unnamed-04.jpg)
 I like how the placing and allignment of the windows and doors in this house.
-Which reminds me about placing things in grids for our web design.
+Which reminds me about placing things in grids for our web designing.

-### Home door handle
+### 5. Home door handle

 ![Door Handle](https://github.com/globaltrashchic/eyesbombing/blob/master/unnamed-1.jpg)
+The home door handle reminds me of light teapots as shown in the movie Beauty and the Beast.

-### Random Cans Hanged
+### 6. Random Cans Hanged

 ![Cans](https://github.com/globaltrashchic/eyesbombing/blob/master/unnamed-2.jpg)

-### Some Bar Entrance in Portobello
+### 7. Some Bar Entrance in Portobello

 ![Bar Entrance](https://github.com/globaltrashchic/eyesbombing/blob/master/unnamed0.jpg)
+The design of the door entrance bar above shows the eyes, the flower as the nose and the door entry as the mouth.

-### Wine Opener
+### 8. Wine Opener

 ![Wine Opener](https://github.com/globaltrashchic/eyesbombing/blob/master/d89c8d85890ef09dc7715a60671cc838.jpg)

 ### Car Deck

 ![Car](https://github.com/globaltrashchic/eyesbombing/blob/master/e907dea5e50eacf413f0f04d34bf4c4c.jpg)
+This is a friend's Ford car deck.
+Which I happen to see the face as I sat in his car.

 ## Union Hack